I'm going to write this in plain English because I am neither a lawyer nor an engineer. Probably, neither are you.

 Email analytics have always been a bit creepy; they give the sender way more individual-level information than they need, like which email each of you has opened and which links you've clicked.
 (That level of detail isn't even useful, I don't look at it.)
 That's just how it was built...
 UNTIL most inbox providers decided to start opening every email and clicking every link behind the scenes unbeknownst to you, in order to cache them and load them faster when you want them.
 That makes my analytics useless and your privacy protected.
 You can also opt for a more privacy-focused email provider like Proton, that's up to you.

 If you unsubscribe from the newsletter, you technically still have an account in the BroadHistory.com backend, just one that no longer gets emails.
-Every so often, I cull all such accounts and delete their information.
-It costs me to keep them, why would I?
-If you'd like your information deleted sooner, just drop me a line.
+If you'd like your information deleted, just drop me a line.
+I'm not putting my email address here because last time I did, the bots were relentless.
+Just hit reply to any newsletter.
+I'm easy to find.

 If you have any more questions I did not address, do get in touch.